 Finally, back to Auckland to drive through the scenic Waitakere Ranges.
 Detour to Piha for some epic surf.

-For more information on what to do in Northland, feast your eyes on this article: Northland – Guide for Backpackers.
+For more information on what to do in Northland, feast your eyes on our Northland category.

 What to See on the Thermal Explorer Highway

 Aptly named for the geothermal areas the highway passes through, the Thermal Explorer Highway is one of the highways going south from Auckland.

 Starting in Auckland, a city dotted with around 50 volcanic cones, the Thermal Explorer Highway goes into the green countryside on the way to Hamilton.
 There are plenty of attractions to take a detour along the way, such as Hobbiton and the Waitomo Caves.
 Reaching Hamilton, you can walk around the pretty and free-entry Hamilton Gardens.

 From Hamilton, the highway takes you through more of New Zealand’s countryside with horse breeding in Cambridge and the quaint town of Tirau.
 Visit the Mount Maungatautari Sanctuary Mountain which is a protected area for native New Zealand birds – find out more on Viator and Tripadvisor.
 There’s also kayaking tours that can take you to see glowworms, as well as the Waikato River Trail which you can either walk or cycle.